cerisara/tasklab/README.md

 - No support for conflicts; but in a normal usage with frequent synchronizations, conflicts should not happen; if they still do, it is easy to solve them with git on a PC.
 In all cases, the "Get" button in the app will warn and just download the HEAD repository file.

+## Disclaimer

+For now, the URL to the gitlab repository is still hard-coded; I still have to pop-up a window to ask for it.
+But there is one trick to consider, because the app has then to get the repository ID from its name.
+All this is less than an hour of work to do, but I still couldn't find a free hour yet ;-)
+(and also because I don't need this feature for my personal usage ;-) ) But if you're interested, drop an issue, and I'll take that hour to make the app more generic.